Ogden Nash, Maryland’s Master of Poetry

 The witty poetry of Ogden Nash (1902-1971) established him as one of America’s favorite poets of the 20th century.
 His former home in Baltimore is now a private residence so is not open to the public, but, if your timing is right, you may be able to see this elegant 10,000-foot house on a home tour.

-Originally from Rye, New York, Nash came to embrace Baltimore as his primary home in his adult years.
-The population of Baltimore is approximately 620,000.
+Originally from Rye, New York, Nash came to embrace the historic city of Baltimore as his primary home in his adult years.

 According to https://explore.baltimoreheritage.org: “Nash lived in Baltimore for 37 years and led a happy and successful life with his wife, two daughters, and, of course, his dog.
 Nash adored animals and is credited with coining the phrase: ‘The dog is man’s best friend.'”